Manvi-Chaudhary/code-diary/README.md

 # code-diary
-This repository have code related to development and DSA coding practices.
+This repository have code related to website development,app development,machine learning projects and DSA coding practices.